TEIC/CETEIcean/tutorial/README.md

   });
 ```

 You don't need to be a JavaScript expert to use CETEIcean, but learning how the basics work will be helpful.
 If you want advanced behaviors, you will have to know JavaScript.
 An excellent guide is available from the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) (MDN) in many languages.
-The few lines of code above are doing a few things: first, a variable, `c` is defined as a new CETEI object.
+The lines of code above are doing a few things: first, a variable, `c` is defined as a new CETEI object.
 This will do the work of loading and styling our source file for us.
-Next, we tell `c` to load the source file and turn it into HTML Custom Elements, and we're also giving is a function that will take the results and put them into the `<body>` of our index.html file. `document.getElementsByTagName('body')` calls a function available on the built-in `document` object (`document` is the HTML document loaded into the browser) that finds all the body elements and returns them in an Array (a list whose members can be accessed by index number).
+Next, we tell `c` to load the source file and turn it into HTML Custom Elements, and we're also giving it a function that will take the results and put them into the `<body>` of our index.html file. `document.getElementsByTagName('body')` calls a function available on the built-in `document` object (`document` is the HTML document loaded into the browser) that finds all the body elements and returns them in an Array (a list whose members can be accessed by index number).
 There is only one body element, so we're getting the first item in the Array, at index 0.
 To that item, an HTML Element, we are appending as a child the TEI document we just loaded.

 At this point, if you're using Atom, you should be able to run HTML Preview from the Packages menu and see your document.
 If you aren't using Atom, you can try putting your documents on a web server.
-If you're familiar with using GitHub, you can use GitHub Pages ([tutorial](https://guides.github.com/features/pages/)—you can skip the themes step and just use a repository with this tutorial in it).
+If you're familiar with using GitHub, you can use GitHub Pages ([tutorial](https://guides.github.com/features/pages/)—you can skip the themes step and just use a repository with the tutorial you're reading in it).
 If you have Python installed on your computer, you can run a simple web server in the tutorial directory with the command:
 ```bash
 python -m SimpleHTTPServer
 ```